-Gas Lawn Mowers: What We Tested, What We Found
+Gas Lawn Mowers: What We Investigated, What We Found

-We took the mowers in our lineup for a real-world test over multiple lawns with various grass types and thicknesses.
-As we mowed, we evaluated the responsiveness of each mower, how well it performed with tall and short grass, and how evenly it cut the lawn.
+We put lawn mowers through their paces by mowing grass and noting how well they compared to each other in a variety of ways.
+We examined the mowers in our lineup to see what features they offer to deal with various grass types and thicknesses.
+In addition, we researched the responsiveness of each mower, how well it performed with tall and short grass, and how evenly it can cut the lawn.
 We found that the best gas lawn mowers excelled in the following categories:

 Lawn mowers all perform the same function, but their effectiveness depends on many factors, such as how well they cut and the width of their cutting paths.
-We found the mowers with a cutting path of 21 inches or more reduced the time it took to mow our lawns.
+Our testing showed mowers with a cutting path of 21 inches or more reduced the time it took to mow grass.

-Depending on the type of grass you have, as well as your personal preference, you should consider the cutting heights of each of the machines in our lawn mower reviews.
-Some grass breeds can handle being cut super short, while some look best at a longer or medium length.
+Depending on the type of grass you have, as well as your personal preference, you should consider the cutting height of the lawn mower you select.
+Some grass varieties can handle being cut super short, while some look best at a longer or medium length.
 Be sure to check whether a mower will give you the optimal clearance you need.
 The mowers on our lineup can go as low as 3/4 of an inch and as high as 4 inches.

 Each mower is unique, and while they look similar, there are differences that can make it easier to mow your yard.
-We discovered through testing that the weight of each mower impacted its overall maneuverability.
+The weight of each mower can affect its overall maneuverability.
 Lightweight or small lawn mowers are available for those who struggle with big and average-sized mowers.
 These light machines make mowing a large or hilly yard much easier, especially if you have to mow around flowerbeds and trees frequently.

 Self-Propelled Lawn Mowers

 Mowing doesn't have to be a taxing exercise, especially if you choose a lawn mower that has built-in self-propulsion.
-Guiding a self-propelled lawn mower around the yard can be largely effortless, making it easier for you to mow the lawn, regardless of your strength.
+Guiding a self-propelled lawn mower around the yard can be largely effortless, making it easier for you to mow the lawn, regardless of how strong you are.
 If you are looking for a walk-behind lawn mower that helps you get some exercise, our lineup of push mowers is worth a look.